 While some people may think cooling their loaf before slicing is optional, I’m going to tell you it is absolutely crucial for the most flavorful sourdough bread.
 Cutting into a loaf of bread before it is cool will release all of the moisture and cause the bread to stale very quickly.
 The texture of the bread will also be very gummy if you cut it while hot.
 Allowing the bread to cool completely also helps develop the flavor of the bread more fully.

 I know this is a lot of information to take in and it can feel overwhelming.
 The most important part of the sourdough process is to continually ask yourself why?
 Learn about the processes and techniques and practice them over and over again.
-When you have a failure that is the perfect opportunity to learn something new.
-No “failed” loaf is ever a complete bust.
-It is all part of the process of becoming a confident bread baker.

 Resources

 In my journey to become a confident sourdough baker, I have used many different resources.
-These are the ones I have used the most:
+These are the ones I have used the most.

-*Note: some of these links are affiliate links, which means I earn a small commission off any purchase at no extra cost to you.
+*Some of these links are affiliate links, which means I earn a small commission off any purchase at no extra cost to you.

 Bettie's Basic Sourdough Bread